 But the problem is that if you invest in low risk assets / schemes you may end up getting meagre returns.

 The alternative is to invest money in aggressive assets / schemes which are expected to yield higher returns.
 However, aggressive assets / schemes are volatile.
-So, it might so happen that these assets / schemes may be showing negative returns at the time when you actually need money.
-So if you wish to have money (liquidity) to be made available you can’t invest in aggressives schemes.
+It might so happen that these assets / schemes may be showing negative returns at the time when you actually need money.
+So if you wish to have money (liquidity) to be made available you can’t invest in aggressive schemes.

-So the problem is that if you invest in aggressive schemes you may end up getting negative returns at the time when you need them.
+The problem is, if you invest in aggressive schemes you may end up getting negative returns at the time when you need them.

 Two most important objectives of any investment is to reduce the risk and optimize the returns.
 Bucket strategy tries to balance between the liquidity and returns, Bucket strategy balances between safety and aggression.
 Bucket strategy is simple and effective.